Read This First

 Prompt 4: It has been suggested that those who make changes without dependence on others, such as a therapist, often change faster and more permanently.
 To what degree is this true?

-The section turns on Research and Evidence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Research and Evidence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step prepares brute force.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.